mfs47249/ccpy65/README.md

 At the moment, the original IO-Mapping from Ben Eaters Breadborad Computer was usded.

-IMPORTEND NOTICE!
+IMPORTEND NOTICE!<br />
 The Serial IO, i am using, has to be modified.
 You must connect the PIN 16 of the ACIA (DCD) with Ground and the ACIA PIN 17 (DSR) with +5V.
-I am using interrupt driven IO for sending and receiving serial Data and if the receive interrupts of the ACIA 6551 are enabled, both PINs generate a IRQ if floating.
+I am using interrupt driven IO for sending and receiving serial Data and if the receive interrupts of the ACIA 6551 are enabled, both PINs generate a IRQ if floating. <br />
 Btw.
 Because of the Bug in the Send Logic of the 6551 i am using Timer 2 of the VIA 6522 for the send timing of the serial interface.
-And Timer 1 is used for continues IRQ running a timer with usec accuracy for time measurement.
+And Timer 1 is used for continues IRQ running a timer with usec accuracy for time measurement.<br />
 You need a propper configured IRQ layout on your breadboard computer for running the system.

 Michael   Sunday 6th August 2023